Financial Accounting Manual for Federal Reserve Banks, January 2017

 Information about VIEs may be reported in the aggregate for similar VIEs if separate reporting would not add additional information.
 Any specialized disclosure requirements applicable to the VIE's business, assets, and liabilities shall be applied.

-82.06 Table 1 Framework for considering the consolidation of special purpose entities
+82.06 Framework for considering the consolidation of legal entities

 The entity should be organized as a separate legal entity